anyscale/academy/README.md

 > **NOTE:** At this time, the Docker images only run on the Anyscale platform!!

-Use the script `tools/make-docker-image.sh` to create two Docker images, `academy-base` and `academy-all`.
+Use the script `tools/make-docker-images.sh` to create two Docker images, `academy-base` and `academy-all`.
 Use the `--help` option to see the arguments and environment variables it uses.
 For example, to use a tagged GitHub release of the Academy code, `v1.2.3`:

 ```
-$ tools/make-docker-image.sh GIT_TAG=v1.2.3 docker-images
+$ tools/make-docker-image.sh GIT_TAG=v1.2.3
 ```

-This creates two Docker images and two copies of each one taged `1.2.3` and `latest`.
-(The copies are identical, so no extra space is used.)
-They are also uploaded to Docker Hub.
+This creates two Docker images with two copies of each one tagged `1.2.3` and `latest`.
+(The copies are identical, so no extra space is actually used.)
+They are also uploaded to Anyscale's Docker Hub:

-One image is `academy-base`, which has everything except the tutorials themselves.
+One image is `anyscale/academy-base`, which has everything except the tutorials themselves.
 It has the required Anaconda environment setup and configured Jupyter Lab environment, etc. The `base` image takes a while to build, but it should only need rebuilding for each new Ray release.
 The Docker file used is `docker/Dockerfile-academy-base`.
 Note that a Conda environment is created in this build using `./environment-docker.yml`.

-The second image is `academy-all`, which is built upon `academy-base`.
+The second image is `anyscale/academy-all`, which is built upon `academy-base`.
 It has the tutorial materials and builds very quickly compared to `base`.
 The Docker file used is `docker/Dockerfile-academy-all`.

 Use `all` or no arguments (the `make` targets) to build both images and upload them to Docker Hub. _You must run `docker login --username ...` before building the upload targets._